Avishek991996/HR-ANALYTICS-DASHBOARD-USING-POWER-BI-/README.md

 - **README.md**: This file, providing an overview of the project and instructions for reproducing the analysis.
 - **Dashboard pdf**: This file, providing an overview of the project dashboard for reproducing the analysis.

-## Usage
-To replicate the analysis:
-1. Clone this repository to your local machine.
-2. Navigate to the `notebooks` directory.
-3. Run the queries to your SQL tool to find results.

 ## Contributions
 Contributions to improve the analysis or add new features are welcome.
 If you find any issues or have suggestions for enhancements, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).